 Report financial data based on the fiscal reporting year reported in Part 1.
+(Q1.6 and Q1.7, or Q1.9 and Q1.10 if the fiscal reporting year has changed since the previous annual report).
 ROUND TO THE NEAREST DOLLAR.
 Please read general instructions before completing this section.